darmar-lt/qcontainers/INSTALL.md

 The qContainers library comes with rother extensive test-cases contained in 'tests' directory.
 Files 'test_*.f90' can also be used for learning how to use the containers.
-The tests can be build using Code::Blocks IDE.
-A provided C::B project file 'qcontainers.cbp' can be used to compile the tests.
+The tests can be build using Code::Blocks IDE project file 'qcontainers.cbp'.
 The project 'qcontainers_CBbuild.cbp' can be used to compile C files into the static library as well as Fortran tests files.
 In this case, the use of CMake is not required.